Skip to content

 This documentation describes using the Percona Software repositories.

-Installing Percona XtraDB Cluster requires that you either are logged in as a user with root privileges or can run commands with sudo.
+Installing Percona XtraDB Cluster requires that you either be logged in as a user with root privileges or be able to run commands with sudo.

-Percona XtraDB Cluster requires the specific ports for communication.
+Percona XtraDB Cluster requires specific ports for communication.
 Make sure that the following ports are available:

 For information on SELinux, see Enabling SELinux.